epics-modules/optics/documentation/fb_epid/index.rst

 Theory of operation
 ++++++++++++++++++++++

 #.
-A signal is available as an EPICS process variable (IN).
+A signal is provided as an EPICS process variable (macro parameter IN).
-   The signal source can be in the same VME with the feedback software or in another EPICS IOC available on the network.
+   The signal source can be in the same IOC with the feedback software or in another EPICS IOC available on the network.
+   The variable should be a floating point.
+(In principle, it *could* be an integer but the feedback may not be so smooth.)
 #.
-An input calculation (swait record) is used to allow some
+The input calculation (swait record) provides some
    flexibility for conditioning the input signal to the feedback.
 #.
-An epid record is used to provide real-time feedback and
+An epid record provides real-time feedback and
    recalculate the output variable.
 #.
 The output from the epid record is buffered by the ``obuf``
    calculation which watches the Feedback ON (FBON) switch and retains the previous output value if the feedback software is switched off.
 #.
-An output calculation is used to allow some flexibility
+The output calculation allows some flexibility
    for conditioning the output signal to the positioner (OUT).
    The conditioned epid result is pushed to the positioner.
 #.
 A positioner responds to the result from the epid record